I work on early-stage startups. There have been many. Some were sold, some IPO'd, some merged, some failed.

 At age 10 my parents moved to Glasgow, which I loved.
 At age 12, I did my first startup with some entrepreneurial Scots girls, washing found golf balls and painting "Champ !" on them.
 For a kid with a fast Italian racing bike, Scotland and its beautiful scenery was an exalting place to live.
 The beginning of a life on a bicycle.

 At age 13, we moved to Spain.
 Spain was transitioning at speed from the medieval era into the swinging 60s.
 There was lots of work to do for kids with languages and travel experience.
 And endless empty beaches.
 And endless rich people who would pay you to exercise their fancy horses.
 We would live in a tent in the dunes for months.
+Later I studied across Spain in many musty old colonial libraries and developed a deep emotional bond with Spain and its literature and music.

 At age 18, inspired by a sojourn in Andalusia, I went to Cambridge to study arabo-hispanic history and literature, but soon realized that without immersive exposure to Arabic, I would not reach degree level.
 So I switched to French literature, discovered the beauty of alexandrines, and got the degree.
 At age 21, I got a job with Coats in Glasgow, the world's largest thread company.
 Coats sent me to West of Scotland University at Paisley to learn engineering, production management, and ergonomics.
 After that I trained in their mills in Spain (Coats Fabra), Scotland (Coats Patons), Italy (Cucirini Cantoni Coats), Germany (Mez), and Austria (Harlander Coats).